The East African Rift System: a belt of natural wonders

 Gorillas in the mist

 The western branch is the water tower of Africa: Africa's large rivers, Congo, Nile and Zambezi all start here.
 The climate is superhumid and therefore the vegetation is exuberant.
 Uganda, an emerald green country dotted by crater lakes, wetlands and rivers, is rightfully called the pearl of Africa.
 Due to the extreme climatic and geographic variety, biodiversity is very high in the western branch.
 The Virungas are the last refuge of the endangered mountain gorilla, defended, literally, to death by Dian Fossey, who was murdered in 1985.
-Today, the gorillas are protected by the rangers of Virunga National Park, trained especially for this purpose and risking their lives on a daily basis because of the armed conflict in eastern DRC.
+Today, the gorillas are protected by the rangers of Virunga National Park, trained especially for this purpose and risking their lives on a daily basis because of the ongoing armed conflict in eastern DRC.

 Between the eastern and the western branch lies Lake Victoria, a vast, shallow lake.
 It is supplied with water by the many rivers from the surrounding highlands.
 Unfortunately it is also severely polluted.
 Near Jinja in Uganda, Lake Victoria waters spill over the edge, and here, the White Nile starts its long journey to Egypt.